 Fiscal Health: Discuss the fiscal health of your organization.
-Use this space to discuss how the COVID-19 pandemic has affected your organization's budget.
+Describe how the COVID-19 pandemic has affected your organization's budget.
 (750 Character Limit, including spaces)

 Tab 3: Arts Programmatic History

 Submit one representative example of arts programming per year for three recent years/seasons prior to the application deadline.
 The examples do not have to be from consecutive years/seasons.